hmrc/telemetry-docker-resources/README.md

 poetry add --group dev cruft cookiecutter
 ```

-For the next step, navigate to the folder above. **Note:** this is important as the cruft create will use the
+For the next step, navigate to the parent folder of the repo. **Note:** this is important as the cruft create will use the
 `cruft_repo_name` property to insert the templated files, overwriting where necessary, into the actual project folder

 ```shell